flutter/website/src/docs/development/packages-and-plugins/androidx-compatibility.md

 AndroidX can break a Flutter app at compile time in two ways:

-1. The app uses an AndroidX plugin and its main `gradle.build` file has a `compileSdk` below version 28.
+1. The app uses an AndroidX plugin and its main `build.gradle` file has a `compileSdkVersion` below version 28.
 2. The app uses both deprecated and AndroidX code at the same time.

 The error messages from Gradle vary.
 Sometimes the messages mention